Fort Saint Vrain Nuclear Power Plant: Operational experience

 Many issues occurred early in the operational experience of the Fort St. Vrain HTGR.
-Although these issues were never a threat to the facility or to public safety, considerable stress was placed upon the personnel, equipment, and facilities and made continued operation appear uneconomical to the plant's owner.
+These issues were a threat to public safety due to severe corrosion problems negatively influencing essential safety features, considerable stress was placed upon the personnel, equipment, and facilities and made continued operation appear uneconomical to the plant's owner.
 Most of the past issues had been resolved at considerable expense and the plant was beginning to perform at a commercially viable level when an economic downturn and the history of the plant caused the owner to shut it down even though it had not reached the end of its design lifetime.

 Three major categories of problems were experienced at Fort St. Vrain: first, water infiltration and corrosion issues; second, electrical system issues; and third, general facility issues.

 Water infiltration and corrosion issues (Helium circulators)

 Fort St. Vrain's largest problem was with the helium circulator.
 Helium's smaller molecules required very tight seals to prevent the gas from escaping.
 Some seals involved moving surfaces, and a water-lubricated bearing design was used to contain the helium.
 A gas cleaning system was provided to remove contaminants, including water, from the helium system.
 Design problems resulted in too much water in the helium system, leading to corrosion.

 The designers had intended for the water injectors to maintain pressure in the bearings about equal to the gas pressure in the system.
 In practice, the gas pressure varied more than expected, allowing excessive water to escape into the circulator.

 The capacity of the gas cleaning system did not account for the excess water from the bearings, and assumed that high-temperature reactions in the graphite reactor core would reduce the impact of residual water in the helium, based on the porosity of typical core graphite.
 The graphite used to construct Fort St. Vrain's core was higher grade and less porous, and thus did not present as much surface area for these reactions to occur.

 Although system safety was not compromised, frequent operation problems were experienced throughout the reactor systems due to water and corrosion.
 Ice formed on chiller units in the gas cleaning system, reducing their efficiency.
 When the reactor output was cycled down and the system cooled, water would condense on equipment and instruments within the helium system.
 Control rod drives rusted, and rapid shutdowns failed to operate correctly.
-The reserve shutdown system, which released borated graphite spheres into the core in the event of an Anticipated Transient Without SCRAM (ATWS), was sometimes unavailable because water had leached the boron to form boric acid, which softened the graphite spheres and caused them to clump together.
+The reserve shutdown system, which released borated graphite spheres into the core in the event of an Anticipated Transient Without Scram (ATWS), was sometimes unavailable because water had leached the boron to form boric acid, which softened the graphite spheres and caused them to clump together.
 Steel "tendons" within the PCRV experienced corrosion due to chloride precipitation and were weakened.
 Rust flecks migrated into the coolant and lodged in critical machinery, including control rod drives.
 Steam generator leaks also occurred due to corrosion.